 motion of CD4...

 Most of my work has turned around the (normal, harmonic, linear, or not) modes of proteins and their relationship with function.
-However, I also worked a bit on the sequence-structure relationship, host-virus interactions as well as on parametrization, and used standard methods to study various systems, like antibodies, parvalbumin, the NMDA receptor, or glycoside hydrolases, within the frame of a collaboration with the glycobiology team of US2B (formerly called UFIP, U3B).
+However, I also worked a bit on force-field parametrization, on the sequence-structure relationship, as well as on host-virus interactions and used standard methods to study various systems, like antibodies, parvalbumin, the NMDA receptor, or glycoside hydrolases, within the frame of a collaboration with the glycobiology team of US2B (formerly called UFIP, U3B).
 I am also interested by other fields.